Ralim/IronOS/README.md

 This firmware is not complete, it is missing some features such as :

-* PID needs more work (moving to fixed point)
 * Needs UI work
 * Needs some polish on information screens
-* Motion sensitivity needs more polish for sensitivity levels
-* Auto tuning PID?
 * Input voltage calibration
 * Russian font has issues atm

-While it most likely will work, It is not meant for production use just yet!
+While it most likely will work, It is not meant for production use *just* yet!

 # TS100